DAY OF THE DEAD IN MEXICO CITY

 DAY 2: MARIGOLDS EVERYWHERE AND WELCOMING IN SPIRITS AT THE CEMETERY

 October 31st in Mexico City is one of the most magical nights of the entire Día de los Muertos celebration.
 While November 1 and 2 are the official days, the energy and festivities begin earlier.
 In the afternoon, we’ll start off by going to the Frida Kahlo museum where a special altar is set up in her home.
 See if you can feel her energy and presence return today!
 We’ll try a vegan pan de muerto with some local hot chocolate and a delicious lunch.
+Today you have time to get dressed up and get your face painted by one of the local artists as we walk around town.
 After exploring the town ofrendas and local markets, we’ll be visiting the local cemetery around 8 PM.
 Observe how families decorate graves with candles, flowers, food, and music as they gather to welcome the spirits of their loved ones.
 We’ll walk our way across the city where we will soak in the excitement of night vendors, music and spontaneous live parades with dancing skeletons.

 Meals Included: Lunch and Dinner

-DAY 3: A FAMILY HOME AND A MASSIVE PARADE
+DAY 3: A FAMILY HOME AND THE MEXICO CITY PARADE

 It’s officially Day of the Dead and the best way to celebrate is with a local family.
 We’ll join our host family in preparing their Día de los Muertos altar, a sacred space filled with marigolds, candles, food, and offerings for their ancestors.
 Together, we’ll help set the ofrenda and participate in welcoming the returning souls, surrounded by the scent of copal.
 We will learn how death in Mexican spirituality is actually a continuation of life, with souls inter-connected no matter which phase of the after-life they are in.We'll close the experience with a heartfelt homemade lunch, crafted entirely vegan and inspired by local flavors, while sitting together at the family table.
 In the afternoon, we’ll make our way over to the incredible Day of the Dead Parade in Reforma.
 While 1.3 million visitors are expected to visit, this Parade is a not to miss to experience the incredible floats, music and festivities that take over the city.
 The crowds are not for the faint of heart, so come with your adventurous spirit!
 The evening is yours to walk around town, take in the spontaneous celebrations happening around the city and perhaps do offerings of your own for a loved one.